by Dr. Nina Olsen, M.D.

 Sometimes you can do everything “right” and still be diagnosed with breast cancer.
 The good news is the current five-year survival rate is 90%.
 Being aware is the first step.
 Knowing your body, eating a healthy diet, and having an open line of communication with your physician are the best ways to practice good breast health and early detection.

 Mammograms are offered at the Midlothian Turnpike, West Creek and Prince George offices of Virginia Physicians for Women.
-Schedule yours today at 804-897-2100.
+Schedule yours today at 804-897-2100 or set an appointment online.

 SOURCES: Practice Bulletin Number 179: Breast Cancer Risk Assessment and Screening in Average-Risk Women; Virginia Breast Cancer Foundation, vbcf.org